Heaven Can Wait (1943 film): Plot

 Born in Manhattan on October 25, 1872, Henry is the spoiled only child of stuffy, naive, wealthy parents Randolph and Bertha.
 His paternal grandmother is also doting and naive, although his down-to-earth grandfather Hugo Van Cleve, a self-made millionaire, understands Henry quite well.
 Henry grows up to be an idle young man with a taste for attractive showgirls.
 One day, Henry overhears a beautiful woman lying to her mother on a public telephone.
 Intrigued, he follows her into a Brentano's bookstore and pretends to be an employee to get to know her better.
 Despite learning that she is engaged to marry, he begins making advances, finally confessing he does not work there, whereupon she hastily departs.

-Later, his obnoxious cousin Albert introduces the family to his fiancée, Martha, and her feuding parents, the Strables.
+Later, his obnoxious cousin Albert introduces the family to his fiancée, Martha, and her feuding parents, the Strabels.
 Henry is shocked to find that his mystery woman and Martha are one and the same.
 It turns out that Albert was the first suitor of whom both her parents approved.
 Fearful of spending the rest of her life as a spinster in Kansas City, Martha agreed to marry him.
 Henry convinces her to elope with him instead.
 Though everyone except Grandpa Van Cleve is scandalized, eventually they are received back into the family.

 Henry and Martha enjoy a happy marriage and become the proud parents of a boy.
 On the eve of their tenth anniversary, however, Martha finds out about what appears to be Henry's continuing dalliances with other women and goes back to her parents.
 Henry and Grandpa follow her there.
-Sneaking into the Strable house, Henry corrects the misunderstanding, begs her forgiveness, and talks her into "eloping" a second time, much to Grandpa's delight.
+Sneaking into the Strabel house, Henry corrects the misunderstanding, begs her forgiveness, and talks her into "eloping" a second time, much to Grandpa's delight.